 He was named “best brain” in middle school and graduated high school with a GPA close to 4.0.
 He was voted “most likely to succeed.”

-Kish attended the University of California Riverside, then earned two master’s degrees – one in developmental psychology, one in special education.
+Kish attended the University of California Riverside, California State University San Bernadino, and CSU LA, earning two Master’s degrees – one in developmental psychology, and one in special education.
 He wrote a thesis on the history and science of human echolocation, and as part of that devised one of the first echolocation training programs.

 The ability of some blind individuals to perceive objects well before they could touch them was noted as early as 1749 by French philosopher Denis Diderot.
 He theorized it had something to do with vibrations against the skin of the face.

 In the early 1800s, a blind man from England named James Holman journeyed around the world – he may have been the most prolific traveler in history up to that point, Magellan and Marco Poloincluded – relying on the echoes from the click of his cane.
 Not until the 1940s, in Karl Dallenbach‘s lab at Cornell University, was it irrefutably proven that humans could echolocate.

 The thesis was the first time Kish really studied what he’d been doing all his life; it was the beginning, as he put it, of “unlocking my own brain.”
 He then became the first totally blind person in the United States (and likely the world) to be fully certified as an orientation and mobility specialist – that is, someone hired by the visually impaired to learn how to get around.

 It was never Kish’s goal to run a foundation dedicated to the blind.
 He planned to be a psychologist.
 But he could not ignore the fact that few blind people enjoyed anything close to his freedom of movement, and he had grown weary of society’s attitude toward the blind.